k-vswitch/k-vswitch/README.md

 k-vswitch requires the following information before it can be installed:

-* cluster CIDR: this is the same cluster CIDR you configured on various components of your cluster via `--cluster-cidr`.
+* **cluster CIDR**: this is the same cluster CIDR you configured on various components of your cluster via `--cluster-cidr`.
-* service CIDR: this is the same service CIDR you configured on the `kube-apiserver` via `--service-cluster-ip-range`.
+* **service CIDR**: this is the same service CIDR you configured on the `kube-apiserver` via `--service-cluster-ip-range`.
-* overlay type: this is the overlay type to use, currently 'vxlan' and 'gre' are supported. 'gre' is recommended but some cloud providers may not support it in which case you can use `vxlan`.
+* **overlay type**: this is the overlay type to use, currently 'vxlan' and 'gre' are supported. 'gre' is recommended but some cloud providers may not support it in which case you can use `vxlan`.

 Once you have the following, you can install the latest deployment spec, update the k-vswitch configmap based on the above